-Lara Spencer was named lifestyle anchor for ABC's "Good Morning America" in March 2011.
-This is Spencer's second return to "GMA;" she was previously the show's National correspondent for five years, from 1999 to 2004.
+Lara Spencer was named a co-anchor for ABC's "Good Morning America" in March, 2011.
+This is Spencer's second return to "GMA."
+She was previously the show's National Correspondent for 5 years, from 1999 to 2004.

-In 2004 Spencer launched and began hosting the syndicated entertainment news magazine show, "The Insider."
-Over seven seasons, she interviewed many of the industry's biggest stars, including Julia Roberts, George Clooney, Angelina Jolie, Halle Berry, Tom Cruise and Meryl Streep.
-She traveled the world for exclusive interviews, such as Athens, Greece, with the cast of "Mamma Mia"; to Panama City with the cast of the James Bond film, "Quantum of Solace;" and to Rome, Italy for the wedding of Tom Cruise and Katie Holmes.
-She also hosted three primetime television specials for CBS, including the popular "Superbowl's Greatest Commercials" with Jim Nantz.
+In 2004, Spencer launched and began hosting the syndicated entertainment news magazine show, "The Insider."
+During her seven seasons there, she interviewed many of the industry's biggest stars, including Julia Roberts, George Clooney, Angelina Jolie, Halle Berry, Tom Cruise and Meryl Streep.
+She traveled the world for exclusive interviews, such as Athens, Greece, with the cast of "Mamma Mia," Panama City with the cast of the James Bond film, "Quantum of Solace" and Rome, Italy for the wedding of Tom Cruise and Katie Holmes.
+She also hosted three primetime television specials for CBS, including the popular "Superbowl's Greatest Commercials" with Jim Nantz

 Spencer began her broadcasting career in the NBC Page Program.
-Her first reporting job was at WDEF-TV in Chattanooga, TN, where she was, in her own words, a "one man band" -- shooting, reporting and editing all of her stories.
-From there she landed back on her home turf when the New York native began reporting for News 12 Long Island.
+Her first reporting job was at WDEF-TV in Chattanooga, TN, where she was, as she calls it, a "one man band"--shooting, reporting, and editing all of her stories.
+From there, she landed on her home turf when the New York native began reporting for News 12 Long Island.

-Spencer holds charity "Taste Maker Tag Sales" of her vintage finds on the website One Kings Lane and donates all profits to Housing Works, a non-profit that helps those living with HIV/Aids.
-She is also a passionate advocate for Greenwich Adult Day Care in Connecticut, which helps seniors living with Alzheimer's Disease.
+She holds charity "Taste Maker Tag Sales" of her vintage finds on the website One Kings Lane and donates all profits to Housing Works, a non-profit that helps those living with HIV/Aids.
+Spencer is also a passionate advocate for Greenwich Adult Day Care in Connecticut, which helps seniors living with Alzheimer's Disease.

-A graduate of Pennsylvania State University with a Bachelor of Arts in journalism, Spencer attended on a full athletic scholarship for springboard and platform diving and was named an All-American athlete in 1991.
+Spencer graduated from Pennsylvania State University with a Bachelor of Arts in Journalism.
+She attended on a full athletic scholarship for springboard and platform diving and was named an All-American athlete in 1991.
 She is married and a mother to a son and a daughter, Duff and Kate.

 © 2014 American Broadcasting Companies, Inc.